Regina Ainsworth is a DGA Director, filmmaker, artist, and activist, dedicated to telling stories that inspire positive

 Regina started in theatre as an actor, dancer, and writer earning her B.A. in Theatre Arts from Cal Poly, San Luis Obispo, and continued her education with a two-year immersive conservatory program, the Pacific Conservatory of the Performing Arts.
 She spent a year observing West End productions in London, and upon returning stateside she began directing for the stage.
 After becoming fluent in theatre direction, she dove into creating in the digital world.
 With an eye toward directing episodic television, she landed a job at Warner Bros.
 Television in the Labor Relations department and began to rise through the ranks.

 During her tenure she worked with over 120 productions, including Arrow, The Leftovers, Blindspot, Pretty Little Liars, and Westworld.
 It was after auditing the Television Director’s Workshop (a program she helped launch) that she made the transition into directing full time.
 Under her company's banner, Regina has made two independent spec pilots The Project and Law & Order: The Musical, a dramatic short Better Together, a supernatural horror short Perchance to Dream, and is in post production with a sci-fi series proof of concept Recombined (based on the YA Sci-Fi The Tankborn Trilogy).
-She is currently a writer/director for two independent short form digital series: Confessions by Evette Vargas (supernatural horror/magical realism), and The Park Bench Anthologies by John Aguirre (drama/magical realism) set to shoot in February and March.
+She is currently a writer/director for two independent short form digital series: Confessions by Evette Vargas (supernatural horror/magical realism), and The Park Bench Anthologies by John Aguirre (drama/magical realism) and was slated to shoot her episodes when the pandemic hit.